5G and Parking

 “5G will have an impact similar to the introduction of electricity or the automobile, affecting entire economies and benefiting entire societies” – Stephen Mollenkopf, Qualcomm CEO[i]

 Who: Major wireless companies, like Verizon/AT&T/Sprint and others are among the first to build, test and implement 5G technologies.
 One of the key components is a chip, made by Qualcomm/Intel/Samsung or others.
-A few other key players in the development of the 5G network include Nokia, Ericsson and Huawei.
+A few other key players in the development of the network include Nokia, Ericsson and Huawei.
+In the end, it’s meant to benefit everyone who uses wireless communications – the entire Internet of Things (IoT).

 What: The evolution of wireless networks, to a faster, more reliable, and bigger network.
 It’s the next generation of how people and things will communicate.
 It means more sensors, more frequencies, and more connections.
-It also brings new network architecture and more advanced software[ii].
+It also brings new network architecture, new radio technologies, and more advanced software[ii].

 Where: Everywhere.
 Worldwide.
 All the things and people!
 Likely mainstream in Europe and Asia to start, followed by North America and beyond.
 As of the end of 2017, these three regions represented 67% of all connected devices[iii].

-When: Components will roll out over the course of 2018, but the standards have not even been finalized.
+When: Maybe a trial at the 2018 Winter Olympics[iv].
+Some components will roll out over the course of 2018, but the standards have not even been finalized.
 December 2017 brought an intermediary agreement, and a finalized version is expected in 2018.
 Overall, it’s unlikely to be out for the general public to use until 2019 (early adopters) or 2020 (majority of new devices will have hardware for 5G by then).
-Market penetration is predicted by 2022[iv].
+Market penetration is predicted by 2022[v].

 Why: There are currently too many devices on the 4G networks, bogging down the entire network.
-This means connections and response times are slower.
-Another key factor in the ‘why’ is the number of devices that are becoming connected that never were before – like streetlights, refrigerators, parking meters, retail shelves, and a LOT more.
+This means that connections and response times are slower.
+Another key factor in the ‘why’ is the number of devices that are becoming connected that never were before – like streetlights, refrigerators, parking meters, cardiac monitors, sprinkler systems, garbage cans, cattle, retail shelves, and a LOT more.
 All these new devices need a place to connect, which means we need a bigger network.
+5G will also mean faster response times, so things like streaming live sports, remote surgery, and autonomous vehicles will all have the speeds they need to become main stream.

 3 Key Benefits